 Consistent with SEC's rules, the Audit Committee Charter requires that the Audit Committee review and pre-approve all audit services and permitted non-audit services provided by the independent registered public accountants to the Company or any of its subsidiaries.
-The Audit Committee approved 100% of all professional services rendered by Moss Adams LLP during the 2021 and 2020 fiscal years, including pre-approval of all audit and tax services, and considered whether the provision of such services is compatible with Moss Adams LLP maintaining its independence.
+The Audit Committee approved 100% of all professional services rendered by Moss Adams LLP during the 2022 and 2021 fiscal years, including pre-approval of all audit and tax services, and considered whether the provision of such services is compatible with Moss Adams LLP maintaining its independence.
 The Audit Committee determined that the provision of non-audit services to the Company by Moss Adams LLP was compatible with maintaining the independence of Moss Adams LLP.

-Aggregate fees billed by Moss Adams LLP to the Company during 2021 and 2020, respectively, are as follows:
+Aggregate fees billed by Moss Adams LLP to the Company during 2022 and 2021, respectively, are as follows:

-2021 2020
+2022 2021

-Audit Fees (1) \$ 318,083 \$ 283,942
+Audit Fees (1) \$ 354,933 \$ 341,850

-Audit Related Fees (2) 22,575 95,713
+Audit-Related Fees (2) 26,250 74,075

-Tax Fees (3) 28,475 26,172
+Tax Fees (3) 31,275 29,375

-Total Fees \$ 369,133 \$ 405,827
+Total Fees \$ 412,458 \$ 445,300

-(1) Audit fees relate to professional services rendered in connection with the audit of the Company's annual financial statement and internal control over financial reporting, quarterly review of financial statements, and audit services provided in connection with other statutory and regulatory filings.

-(2) Audit related fees represent fees for professional services such as the audit of the Company's employee benefit plan, consent related procedures, and technical accounting, consulting and research.

-(3) Tax fees relate to professional services rendered in connection with tax compliance and preparation relating to tax return and tax audits, as well as for tax consulting and planning services.
+- (1) Audit fees relate to professional services rendered in connection with the audit of the Company's annual financial statements, quarterly review of financial statements, and audit services provided in connection with other statutory and regulatory filings. - (2) Audit-related fees represent fees for professional services such as the audit of the Company's employee benefit plan, consent related procedures, and technical accounting, consulting, and research. - (3) Tax fees relate to professional services rendered in connection with tax compliance and preparation relating to tax return and tax audits, as well as for tax consulting and planning services.

-Ratification of the selection of Moss Adams LLP to serve as the Company's independent registered public accounting firm for 2022 requires the affirmative vote of: (i) a majority of the outstanding shares of the Company's Common Stock represented in person or by proxy and voting at the Meeting; and (ii) a majority of the shares required for a quorum.
+Ratification of the selection of Moss Adams LLP to serve as the Company's independent registered public accounting firm for 2023 requires the affirmative vote of: (i) a majority of the outstanding shares of the Company's Common Stock represented in person or by proxy and voting at the Meeting; and (ii) a majority of the shares required for a quorum.
 Unless otherwise directed or specified, shares represented by proxy will be voted "FOR" Proposal 2.